Aerial Yoga

 Benefits of Aerial Yoga

-• Improves balance and awareness - Much of our balance is grounded in the floor beneath our feet.
+Improves balance and awareness - Much of our balance is grounded through the floor beneath our feet.
 By separating us from this crutch, aerial yoga challenges the mind and new muscle groups to engage with our experience of balance.
-This, in turn, changes our perception and expands awareness.
+This, in turn, changes our perspective and perception and expands awareness.

-• Relieves joint pressure - The body is always tasked with holding us up.
+Relieves joint pressure - The body is always tasked with holding us up.
 This puts stress on our joints and compresses the spine.
-By moving freely above the ground, and holding postures that demand your body be anything other than right side up, aerial yoga can provide some much needed relief to joints which otherwise see little rest.
+By using the silk to help you move freely above the ground, and holding postures that demand your body be anything other than right side up, aerial yoga can provide some much needed relief to joints which otherwise see little rest.

 Limitations

-As wonderful as aerial yoga can be with all of the lessons it has to teach, it’s important to mention that the human body can have real limitations that might prohibit you from being able to participate.
-Contraindications like those listed below may make practicing aerial yoga less than an ideal choice for your lifestyle.
+As wonderful as aerial yoga can be, it’s important to note that the human body can have real limitations that might prohibit you from being able to participate.
+Contraindications like those listed below may make practicing aerial yoga a less than ideal choice for your lifestyle.